Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Virtual summits are web-only versions of real-world conferences.
 They follow the same format - a group of experts share their insights with thousands of attendees.
 The only difference is that the entire “event” happens only online.

 This format serves as a solid alternative to real-world conferences.
-Not only is it significantly cheaper to attend them (there are no travel or hotel costs, of course), they also don’t require much of your time.
+Not only is it significantly cheaper to attend them (there are no travel or hotel costs, of course), but they also don’t require much of your time.

 Plus, by participating in one, you get to appear alongside other niche experts.
 For agencies, this can be a powerful source of influence and authority.